 - Add Havarti cheese squares.

-- Melt butter and add garlic powder, poppy seeds, Dijon mustard and Worcestershire sauce to form sauce.
+- Melt butter and add onion powder, poppy seeds, Dijon mustard and Worcestershire sauce to form sauce.

 - Add tops of rolls then brush with butter sauce.